phreaknik/phonon-network/README.md

 1. Assert that `data` is 20 bytes (it corresponds to the recipient address).
 2. Sign a message (`msg`) with the phonon's private key: `sha256(owner, networkDescriptor, assetId, amount)`.
-3. Sign the same message with the card's identity private key
+3. Sign the same message with the card's identity private key.
-4. Remove the phonon at the provided index
+4. Remove the phonon at the provided index.

 The following serialized payload is expected from a withdrawal: